mushakushi/game-development-reference/README.md

 ### Git Submodules
 Sometimes, it is impossible to store some assets in the same repository as your game code.
 For example, some third-party assets might be protected by an EULA that prevents you from redistributing, and you certainly shouldn’t “open-source” paid assets.
 Moving assets to a separate repository can allow you reduce space usage limits.
 Popular solutions include [Perforce](https://www.perforce.com/)$^1$, [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), [Unity DevOps](https://docs.unity.com/ugs/manual/devops/manual/unity-devops-home), but it’s more practical to use a private repository as a git submodule, which you can read about [here](https://github.blog/open-source/git/working-with-submodules/).

-You can specify the folder to place a submodule in -- for example, in Assets -- using:
+You can specify the folder to place a submodule in using:
 ```bash
 git submodule add <submodule-origin-url> <relative-path-to-submodule>
 ```

-To pull the latest changes from a submodule for the firs time use `git submodule update --init --recursive --remote`, after which use: `git pull --recurse-submodules`.
+To pull the latest changes from a submodule for the first time use `git submodule update --init --recursive --remote`, after which use: `git pull --recurse-submodules`.
+Like mentioned earlier, set up tracking information; this can be done by `cd`ing into the submodule's root directory and running `git checkout -b <branch> <origin>/<branch>` ([see more](https://stackoverflow.com/a/36375256/25169483)).

 To push a commit to a submodule, you'll need to `cd` into each submodule, from which you can issue git commands on that repository as usual.
 Alternatively, you can use [this command](https://stackoverflow.com/a/72219242/25169483):
 ```bash